Applying Truth in the Lives of Children

 What do you do when your child refuses to go to sleep?

 Further instruct your child with expectations for bedtime, and include opportunities to consider and discuss choices and consequences.
 The conversation could go something like this: Say to your child, “From now on, before we go to bed this is what we will do.”
-Then explain a routine that prepares him for bed (i.e. bath time, read a book together, prayer time, go to the bathroom, etc.) Then ask your child, “Now that you know God has created bedtime to rest, once you are in bed are you going to get out of bed?
-Allow him to answer.
-Then, by saying the word, “Why,” ask him to explain his answer.
+Then explain a routine that prepares them for bed (i.e. bath time, read a book together, prayer time, go to the bathroom, etc.) Then ask your child, “Now that you know God has created bedtime to rest, once you are in bed are you going to get out of bed?
+Allow them to answer.
+Then, by saying the word, “Why,” ask them to explain their answer.
 If necessary, explain that God has purpose for all things, discussing again that bedtime is God’s designed time for rest.
 This will help your child link God’s purpose to obedience.
-If your child has developed a habit of yelling for you from bed, explain to him the difference between yelling because he wants his own way, and calling for you to communicate a genuine need.
+If your child has developed a habit of yelling for you from bed, explain to them the difference between yelling because they want their own way, and calling for you to communicate a genuine need.

 Be mindful to choose age appropriate consequences for undesired actions and to communicate those clearly.
-If your child chooses obedience, thank him and remind him that it pleases God when we obey.
-If he disobeys, allow him to suffer the prescribed consequences.
-Then, encourage him by praying with him for God’s enablement to obey.
+If your child chooses obedience, thank them and remind them that it pleases God when we obey.
+If they disobey, allow them to suffer the prescribed consequences.
+Then, encourage them by praying with them for God’s enablement to obey.

-How can I help my child resolve his issues with anger?
+How can I help my child resolve their issues with anger?

 First, help your child to see that anger is destructive and can result in consequences that are difficult or even impossible to reverse.
-If your child has allowed frustration to escalate to anger, train him to resolve the conflict earlier, at the level of frustration.
-When he becomes angry, immediately assist him in evaluating the source of his anger.
-For instance, if the source is a selfish desire to have his own way, teach your child to acknowledge this and ask for forgiveness.
+If your child has allowed frustration to escalate to anger, train them to resolve the conflict earlier, at the level of frustration.
+When they become angry, immediately assist them in evaluating the source of their anger.
+For instance, if the source is a selfish desire to have their own way, teach your child to acknowledge this and ask for forgiveness.
 Then, there are times when anger can be traced to the actions of others, or “righteous anger” may result from the knowledge of an unjust act toward someone else.
 Regardless of the source, every form of anger needs to be brought under the control of the Holy Spirit who will help prevent sin.

 I know the Bible doesn’t teach that life is fair, but how do I explain that to my child?